 - 1. The subject site is addressed as 1903 5th Avenue, and is located on the northwest corner of the intersection of Stewart Street and 5th Avenue.
-The site is approximately 12,960 square feet in size. and is currently utilized as a commercial surface parking lot.
-Exhibit 20. - 2.
-The site is currently occupied by a commercial surface parking lot striped to accommodate 56 vehicles.
-Id. - 3.
+The site is approximately 12,960 square feet in size, and is currently utilized as a commercial surface parking lot. - 2.
+The site is currently occupied by a commercial surface parking lot. - 3.
 The site is zoned Downtown Office Core 2 with a maximum height dependent on the proposed use.

-Id. - 4.
-The site lies across the street from the twin 400-foot towers of the Westin Hotel which is located on the east side of 5th Avenue.
+- 4. The site lies across the street from the twin 400-foot towers of the Westin Hotel, which is located on the east side of 5th Avenue.
 The site lies north/northwest of the five-story Times Square Building, a Registered Historic Landmark (1916), and directly across the alley from the three-story Centennial Building (1925).
-The nearly square lot constitutes the southern terminus of a block occupied by a series of two and three story commercial buildings, aligned along 5th Avenue.
+The nearly square lot constitutes the southern terminus of a block occupied by a series of two and three-story commercial buildings, aligned along 5th Avenue.
 The elevated Seattle Monorail runs along 5th Avenue, in the center of the street right-of-way.
-In addition, the site lies directly diagonally across 5th Avenue from McGraw Square, a Seattle Landmark, and diagonally across the alley from the Escala condominiums.
-Westlake Center Tower, Westlake Center Park, and the lightrail underground tunnel and station lie approximately a block south, as does the Mayflower Hotel.
-Id.

-5. Pedestrian access is from the adjacent streets, Stewart Street and 5th Avenue.
-Vehicle access to is from the adjacent streets, and the adjacent through-block improved alley.
-Id.
+In addition, the site lies directly diagonally across 5th Avenue from McGraw Square, a Seattle Landmark, and diagonally across the alley from the Escala condominiums. - 5.
+Pedestrian access is from the adjacent street, Stewart Street and 5th Avenue.
+Vehicle access is from the adjacent streets, and the adjacent through-block improved alley.